Spider-Gwen: Volume 2

-Following the events of Spider-Women, Gwen is left limited to seven temporary uses of her powers, which she can activate through a device on her wrist.
+Following the events of the 2016 "Spider-Women" storyline, Gwen is left limited to seven temporary uses of her powers, which she can activate through a device on her wrist.
 She attends a rock concert with her friends, then visits the recently reconstructed Dollar Dog.
 While there, she is attacked by Frank Castle, and left with no other choice, uses one of her power-ups to take him down, before fleeing the scene, and spending the night at her father's place.
 The next day, Gwen and her father are attacked by Kraven the Hunter and Frank Castle.
 During the fight, Gwen's device is damaged by Kraven, and although she and her father escape, Frank Castle makes off with one of her six remaining power-ups.

 After having her device repaired by Earth 65's Reed Richards, Gwen suits up and prepares to go after Frank Castle.
 In an intense fight, Frank Castle manages to escape, and after coming to her aid, Gwen's father turns himself in for assisting Spider-Woman.
 Two weeks later, Gwen is approached by Matt Murdock, Earth 65's Kingpin, who she makes a deal with.
-He will defend her dad in court as a lawyer, but in return, Spider-Women will work for him.
+He will defend her dad in court as a lawyer, but in return, Spider-Woman will work for him.
 To celebrate halloween, and get her mind off her problems, Gwen and her friends go trick-or treating, and explore an abandoned carnival.
 Here, Gwen is confronted by a zombified Peter Parker, calling her out on her failures.
 However, this is revealed to be a hallucination caused by a strange gas.